NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 ![manager-booking-visbility](readme-images/project-walkthrough/manager_booking_visibility.png)

-From here, the manager is can create, update, or delete a booking.
+From here, the manager can create, update, or delete bookings.
 Once the necessary action has been performed, the respected user account will show the changes.

 In addition to this, to allow the management of bookings to be as efficient as possible, the manager has the facility to search by username, email, and phone.
 Filtering options are also available and include date and time slot which can be seen on the right of the screen.

 ## About us

-Last, but not least, is the about us page.
-The page highlights the core values of Sultan's in the clear, easy to ready format that is seen throughout the site:
+The about us page highlights the core values of Sultan's in the clear, easy to ready format that is seen throughout the site:

 ![aboutus](readme-images/project-walkthrough/about_us.png)

-The manager account also can update and style the content on the about us page as needed.
+The manager can update and style the content on the about us page as needed.
 This includes, colours, spacing and font size as examples.

 **Please Note:** The assumption is that there will only be one entry active at one time, managed at a local level.
-The site ensures that the latest version of this entry is always displayed.
+The site ensures that only the latest version of this entry is always displayed.

 To complete the current logged in session, a logout option is available on the menu bar which prompts confirmation:

 ![logout](readme-images/project-walkthrough/logout.png)

-Once the logout is confirmed, the testuser is logged out and the site is ready for the next user.
+Once confirmed, the testuser is logged out and the site is ready for the next user.

 ## Testing